ss2552/Guide_3DS/docs/finalizing-setup.md

 1. Select "Miscellaneous options"
 1. Select "Dump DSP firmware"
 1. Press (B) to continue
-1. Select "Nullify user time offset"
+1. Select "Sync time and date via NTP"
+1. Press (A) to sync time
 1. Press (B) to continue
 1. Press (B) to return to the Rosalina main menu
 1. Press (B) to exit the Rosalina menu